leonkelvin2000/fianance2/README.md

 ### Getting started

-We begin the project by deciding on our topic of finance and searching Kaggle for possible datasets that would provide us with enough columns and rows of data in order to glean insights.
+We begin the project we searched on Kaggle for possible datasets that would provide us with a robust machine learning dataset to solve for a binary classification problem.

-Credit Score classification has a Usability score of 9.41 with a test.csv file of 15.37 MiB including 27 columns  data that could be of interest for our problem statement including age, occupation, annual income, etc.
+We located the [Salary Prediction Classification](https://www.kaggle.com/datasets/ayessa/salary-prediction-classification) dataset that is 3.84 MiB, with 15 columns including information such as age, education, marital status, occupation, race, sex, and other categories that will provide us with meaningful insights for our marchine learning project and analysis.